yaraalaa0/RT2_Assignment1/README.md

 - the UserInterface node, which asks the user to start or stop the robot, and calls the service implemented in the FSM node. *(not modified from the main branch)*

+The folder action contains the definition of the custom action implemented.

-Using this system, the robot can be stopped at anytime, without necessarily reaching the target.
+Using the above system, the robot can be stopped at anytime, without necessarily reaching the target.

 ![alt text](https://github.com/yaraalaa0/RT2_Assignment1/blob/action/graph_assign1.PNG?raw=true)